HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/index.md

 New customers, or those with new deployments, must register at the MHS portal and download their entitled HCL DX packages there to avoid any need to convert later.

-Co-packaged software is identified in HCL DX 9.5 download documents, which are available in your entitlements in the [HCL Software License and Download Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){target="_blank"}.

 ## Getting the software

 You can access product software from the [HCL Software Licensing Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){:target="_blank"}.
-For more guidance, see the [Step-by-step guide on downloading HCL Digital Experience products](../../access-software/register-for-access.md){:target="_blank"} and watch the video tutorial about [How to download HCL Digital Experience Software from the License Server](https://youtu.be/ze0ZhLlXwfU){:target="_blank"}.
+For more guidance, refer to [Locating and Downloading DX Products](../../../get_started/access-software/locating-downloads.md).

 HCL DX V9.5 for deployment to Kubernetes environments can be accessed via Helm charts in the [HCL Harbor repository](https://hclcr.io/account/sign-in?redirect_url=/harbor/projects){:target="_blank"}.
 Customers with credentials to access entitled software in the HCL Software Licensing Portal can apply those credentials to optionally access the Docker components of DX v9.5 releases.
 For more information, see [Access and Deploy DX 9.5 Docker components from HCL Harbor](../harbor_container_registry.md) for more information.